jlmelville/smallvis/docs/spectral.md

 $\mathbf{1}$ is an $N$ by $N$ matrix of all 1s.
 This normalization results in the row and column means all being zero.

+To get the kernel PCA coordinates for the input data, decompose this centered matrix $W_{norm}$, then multiply each retained unit-length eigenvector by the square root of its eigenvalue.
+Stack these scaled vectors as columns, just as we did for the other embeddings.

 For more on this, [Bengio and co-workers (PDF)](http://www.iro.umontreal.ca/~lisa/pointeurs/TR1232.pdf) have a technical report connecting spectral clustering with kernel PCA and [Ham and